coderefinery/modular-type-along/content/encapsulation.md

 - Global data are often input parameters, configuration parameters, command-line arguments.
 - But try to localize these to the "main" code/function.
 :::

-## Coding track

-Here you can continue either with some of the coding tasks from the first exercise session or you can program something inspired by our live-coding session.